marcpaq/b1fipl/README.md

 [An Implementation of J](http://www.jsoftware.com/books/pdf/aioj.pdf) implemented by Arthur Whitney.
 See the appendix "Incunabulum".
 It's only a fragment of the J interpreter, but its conciseness is impressive.

 [A Regular Expression Matcher](http://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) implemented by Rob Pike, exegesis by Brian Kernighan.

+[JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter/blob/master/interpreter.js) implemented by Neil Fraser.
+A JavaScript interpreter in JavaScript.
+This file is part of a larger project for running JavaScript in a sandbox.

 [Microlisp](https://github.com/lazear/microlisp), a Scheme-like lisp in less than 1000 loc of C, implemented by Michael Lazear.
 A single-implementation with extra files for examples and building.